arambazamba/ng-adv/demos/readme.md

 ## Optimizing Applications

 - Using Chrome Dev Tools & Lighthouse for Performance Optimization
-- Analysing and Optimizing Bundles & Modules
+- Analyzing and Optimizing Bundles & Modules
 - Understanding & Using Page Traces
 - Optimizing Images using NgOptimizedImage
 - Logging NgRx to custom destinations using Meta-Reducers